mitcho/shibboleth/readme.txt

     AuthType Shibboleth
     Require Shibboleth

+** For single-user WordPress **

-Upload this plugin to your WordPress plugins folder (probably /wp-content/plugins), and activate it through the WordPress admin panel.
+Upload the `shibboleth` folder to your WordPress plugins folder (probably /wp-content/plugins), and activate it through the WordPress admin panel.
-Configure it from the Options page.
+Configure it from the Shibboleth settings page.

+** For WordPress MU **

+Shibboleth works equally well with WordPress MU using either vhosts or folders for blogs.
+Upload the `shibboleth` folder to your mu-plugins folder (probably /wp-content/mu-plugins).
+No need to activate it, just configure it from the Shibboleth settings page.

 [properly installed]: https://spaces.internet2.edu/display/SHIB2/Installation